 After further studying the behavior of the exposure and brightness sliders and discovering how strong upward exposure adjustments can cause serious color shift, I am modifying my workflow as shown below.
 Instead of relying mostly on exposure adjustment I am beginning to think that brightness adjustment is a more stable tool.
 On a photograph +2 exposure or +150 brightness produce almost identical results the latter being slightly more restrained.
 Ideally, this much adjustment should not be necessary, but in a pinch try the brightness first.
 Now I understand better why Lightroom “Auto” tonal adjustment almost always uses the brightness slider.

-Now, let us take a look at the charts and see what we can observe.
-Clearly, the overall behavior of both sliders seems to be similar.
+Now, let us look at the charts and see what we can observe.
+The overall behavior of both sliders appears to be similar.
 However, some important points to note are:

 - None of the settings produce a linear response, the effect starts low, peaking at some point, and then diminishing again